 - the inside information remains on the issuer’s website for at least five years; and

-- the communication complies with Articles 2 and 3 of Implementing Regulation (EU) 2016/1055, available here.
+- the communication complies with Articles 2 and 3 of Implementing Regulation (EU) 2016/1055, as retained under UK law, available here.
 Article 2 sets out the rules for the means of public disclosure (e.g., it should be made public on a non-discriminatory basis and free of charge) and Article 3 sets out the rules for the posting of inside information on a website (e.g., the disclosed inside information should indicate the date and time of disclosure).

 Disclosure may be delayed if all of the following conditions are met: